Extradition to the UAE

 Countries with no Extradition Treaty with UAE

-Despite an extensive network of international agreements, not all countries have formalised extradition treaties with the UAE.
+Despite an extensive network of international agreements, not all countries have extradition treaty with the UAE and will proceed with extradition request.
 The countries that fall into this category include:

 • USA